vtx22/SPARQS/README.md

 ### NVAL
 Contains the total number of values transmitted.
 ### ID + VAL
-Contains the value as float and its ID.
+Contains the value as float, uint32 or int32 and its ID.
 ### CS
 Configurable Checksum.
 Default: XOR Checksum